TheRogerDodger/Portfolio/index.md

 <hr>

 The integration of the Firebase real-time database turns this simple console program that had no way to save information into a crude full-stack system.
 Albeit the program still runs in the console, it now keeps all grades up to date and uses simple security measures to limit access to just the teachers.
-After taking a program this far with a language I wasnt familiar with I feel confident in my abilities as a software engineer.
+After taking a program this far with a language I wasn't familiar with I feel confident in my abilities as a software engineer.